Polkadot-Blockchain-Academy/pba-content/syllabus/0-Miscellaneous/0-Security/3-infra-security_slides.md

 ---

-## Some other uncommon attacks against the infrastructure
+## Uncommon infrastructure attacks

+Some examples.

 Simple, but very efficient.